yqyeoh/techpass-tenant-docs/docs/concepts/rbac.md

 The tenant admins can carry out their own verification of actual user identity before granting access.

 Off-the-shelf proprietary applications should already come with some sort of access control mechanism built-in.
 Depending on the capability of the application, it may not be possible for tenants to manage permissions via TechPass.
-Tenants will need manage access locally on these applications using the built-in feature.
+Tenants will need to manage access locally on these applications using the built-in feature.

 Certain proprietary applications do support features that allow TechPass to manage permission through the use of groups.
 These applications can read the group property value from the *access token* and *id token* that is issued by TechPass and assign permission according to the group that the user is in.
 Tenants will need to consult the technical documentations to figure how to configure their applications to read this information.